Noise Reduction Tips for Photographers

 When to Watch for Noise

 There are a few situations where noise is more susceptible than others.
-Long exposures are one of the most common causes of noise in digital photography.
+Long exposures, maybe surprisingly, are one of the most common causes of noise in digital photography.

-During long exposure shots, the sensor temperature rises and the number of noise increases, especially the chromatic (colour) noise.
+During very long exposure shots, the sensor temperature rises, and the noise, especially chromatic (colour) noise, increases.

 Noise Reduction (1250 ISO)Noise Reduction (1250 ISO Cleaned)